rabadzhiyski/business_improvement/content/consulting.md

 <img class="" src=/images/illustrations/security.jpg alt="Placeholder image" style="width:600px;">
 </figure>

-### You own your data
+### Protect your sensitive data

-We treat any consulting discoveries and sensitive information as strictly confidential.
-The solutions we develop are secured by design - SSL encryption, secured cloud storage, separated protected environment, authentication and more.
+We understand the importance of data security, and we take it seriously.
+We use SSL encryption, secured cloud storage, and a separated protected environment to ensure your data is kept safe and confidential.

 ------------------------------------------------------------------------